Citadel of Saigon: Lê Văn Khôi revolt

 On the night of May 18, 1833, Duyệt's supporters took control of the citadel, executing Nguyên and his subordinates.
 They then held a torch-lit ceremony at Duyệt's tomb, during which his adopted son Khôi formally rejected the imperial authority of Minh Mạng and declared his support for An Hoa, the son of Prince Cảnh.
 On the same evening, Khoi's men assassinated Nguyen Van Que, the newly appointed Governor-General who was overseeing the integration of the south into the central administration.
-All of the centrally appointed officials were killed or fled the citadel.
-Surprise attacks caught the imperial garrisons off guard and within three days, all six southern provinces were in the hands of Khoi's forces.
-Khoi convinced a French priest named Joseph Marchand to come and stay within the citadel, hoping that his presence would win over support from the local Catholics.
+All of the centrally appointed officials then were killed or fled the citadel.
+These and other surprise attacks caught the imperial garrisons off guard; within three days, all six southern provinces were in the hands of Khoi's forces.
+Khoi then convinced a French priest named Joseph Marchand to come and stay within the citadel, hoping that his presence would win over support from the local Catholics.
 Khoi's support of An Hoa was also calculated to gain Catholic support, because Canh had converted to Catholicism.
 He further called on Catholics to congregate in the citadel under his protection.
 Vietnamese priests went on to lead Catholic armies in fighting off imperial forces as well providing messengers to communicate with the world outside their besieged citadel.

 In mid-1834, the imperial forces managed to finally repel the Siamese invaders and gained the upper hand over the rebels, regaining control of the southern countryside and besieging the rebel fortress.
-Although Khôi died during the siege in November 1834, the rebels defending the citadel of Saigon held out against imperial troops until September, 1835.
-The rebel commanders put to death.
-In all, between 500 and 2,000 citadel defenders were captured and executed, including Marchand.
+Although Khôi himself died during the siege in November 1834, the other rebels defending the citadel of Saigon held out against imperial troops until September 1835.
+In all, between 500 and 2,000 citadel defenders were captured and executed, including Marchand; the rebel commanders were put to death.